Monodromy Pinning Defects in the Critical $\mathrm{O}(2N)$ Model

 There are several natural directions in which this work could be extended.
 Firstly, it would be interesting to study the pinning monodromy DCFT in more detail.
 For instance, developing a systematic $4-\varepsilon$ expansion seems like a conceptually important task.
 In particular, one can try comparing, in the spirit of~\cite{deSabbata:2024xwn}, the results of this expansion at $v=0$ with the more traditional $4-\varepsilon$ expansion of the pinning field defect in $d=3$.
 The conformal perturbation theory around $v\approx v^*$ can also be explored further.

-Secondly, we considered only one possible relevant perturbation and it is interesting to explore others, such as the simultaneous perturbations.
-It would also be interesting to find other examples of spinning DCFTs and to investigate their Weyl anomalies~\cite{Kravchuk:2024qoh} as well as integrated identities involving tilt and displacement operators~\cite{Gabai:2025hwf,Gabai:2025zcs,Girault:2025kzt,DKKFuture}.
+Secondly, we considered only one possible relevant perturbation and it would be interesting to explore others, such as simultaneous perturbations by multiple relevant operators.
+It would also be interesting to find other examples of spinning DCFTs and to investigate their Weyl anomalies~\cite{Kravchuk:2024qoh} as well as integrated identities involving tilt and displacement operators~\cite{Gabai:2025hwf,Gabai:2025zcs,Girault:2025kzt, Drukker:2022pxk, Kong:2025sbk,DKKFuture}.